Molecular sieve: Applications

 Some molecular sieves are used in size-exclusion chromatography, a separation technique that sorts molecules based on their size.

 Another important use is as a desiccant.
-They are often utilized in the petrochemical industry for drying gas streams.
+They are often used in the petrochemical industry for drying gas streams.
 For example, in the liquid natural gas (LNG) industry, the water content of the gas needs to be reduced to less than 1 ppmv to prevent blockages caused by ice or methane clathrate.

+Molecular sieves are also widely used as desiccants in drying and humidity-control applications for moisture-sensitive devices (MSD) like semiconductors used in electronic manufacturing because of their strong affinity for water and selective absorption properties.

 Laboratory use

-In the laboratory, molecular sieves are used to dry solvent.
-"Sieves" have proven to be superior to traditional drying techniques, which often employ aggressive desiccants.
+In the laboratory, molecular sieves are used to dry solvents.
+Molecular sieves have proven to be superior to traditional drying techniques, which often employ aggressive desiccants.

 Under the term zeolites, molecular sieves are used for a wide range of catalytic applications.
 They catalyze isomerisation, alkylation, and epoxidation, and are used in large scale industrial processes, including hydrocracking and fluid catalytic cracking.

 They are also used in the filtration of air supplies for breathing apparatus, for example those used by scuba divers and firefighters.
-In such applications, air is supplied by an air compressor and is passed through a cartridge filter which, depending on the application, is filled with molecular sieve and/or activated carbon, finally being used to charge breathing air tanks.
+In such applications, air is supplied by an air compressor and is passed through a cartridge filter which, depending on the application, is filled with molecular sieve or activated carbon, finally being used to charge breathing air tanks.

 Such filtration can remove particulates and compressor exhaust products from the breathing air supply.

 FDA approval

-The U.S. FDA has as of April 1, 2012, approved sodium aluminosilicate for direct contact with consumable items under 21 CFR 182.2727.
+The US FDA has as of April 1, 2012, approved sodium aluminosilicate for direct contact with consumable items under 21 CFR 182.2727.
 Prior to this approval the European Union had used molecular sieves with pharmaceuticals and independent testing suggested that molecular sieves meet all government requirements but the industry had been unwilling to fund the expensive testing required for government approval.

 Regeneration

 Methods for regeneration of molecular sieves include pressure change (as in oxygen concentrators), heating and purging with a carrier gas (as when used in ethanol dehydration), or heating under high vacuum.
-Regeneration temperatures range from 175 °C to 315 °C depending on molecular sieve type.
+Regeneration temperatures range from 175 to 315 °C depending on molecular sieve type.
 In contrast, silica gel can be regenerated by heating it in a regular oven to 120 °C for two hours.
 However, some types of silica gel will "pop" when exposed to enough water.
 This is caused by breakage of the silica spheres when contacting the water.